-If a child is experiencing learning difficulties, the parent may contact the principal to learn about the district's overall general education referral or screening system for support services.
-This system links students to a variety of support options, including referral for a special education evaluation.
-Students having difficulty in the regular classroom should be considered for tutorial, compensatory, and other academic or behavior support services that are available to all students including a process based on Response to Intervention (RtI).
+If a student is experiencing learning difficulties, his or her parent may contact the person listed below to learn about the district's overall general education referral or screening system for support services.
+This system links students to a variety of support options, including making a referral for a special education evaluation.
+For those students who are having difficulty in the regular classroom, schools must consider tutorial, compensatory, and other academic or behavior support services that are available to all students, including a process based on Response to Intervention (RtI).
 The implementation of RtI has the potential to have a positive impact on the ability of districts to meet the needs of all struggling students.